Throughout February 2025 (1st - 28th)

 (+£1.50 booking fee)

-Please note that the above images are examples of the 2022 coasters.
+Please note that the above images are examples from a previous year.

 Groups and Families: If you are a couple, family or group of friends and wish to have tree dedicated to you, we can do this.
 If 4 of you enter the Cherry Challenge or 2 of you enter the Lime Challenge (or 2 x Cherry and 1 x Lime), just let us know after you have entered that you'd like to pool your entries for a dedicated tree.